nkinder/smart-card-removinator/README.md

 standard ethernet cable.

 Most card readers also use an internal switch to detect if a card is physically inserted.
-This is used to trigger insertion and removal event in the smart card reader drivers that operating systems use.
+This is used to trigger insertion and removal events in the smart card reader drivers that operating systems use.
 Since the controller electronically switches cards, insertion and removal events will not be triggered.
 The controller can use a logic pin to control the switch in the